mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ## Introduction
-### What *is* the MMTk?
+### What *is* MMTk?
-The Memory Management Toolkit (MMTk) is a framework to design and implement memory managers.
-It has a core (mmtk-core) written in Rust, and bindings that allow it to work with OpenJDK, V8, and JikesRVM, with more bindings currently in development.
-The toolkit has a number of pre-built collectors, and is intended to make it relatively simple to expand upon or build new collectors.
-Many elements common between collectors can be easily implemented.
+The Memory Management Toolkit (MMTk) is a framework for designing and implementing memory managers.
+It has a runtime-neutral core (mmtk-core) written in Rust, and bindings that allow it to work with OpenJDK, V8, and JikesRVM, with more bindings currently in development.
+The principal idea of MMTk is that it can be used as a toolkit, allowing new GC algorithms to be rapidly developed using common components.
+It also allows different GC algorithms to be compared on an apples-to-apples basis, since they share common mechanisms.

-### What will this tutorial be covering?
+### What will this tutorial cover?
-This tutorial is intended to get you comfortable with building garbage collectors in the MMTk.
+This tutorial is intended to get you comfortable constructing new plans in MMTk.

 You will first be guided through building a Semispace collector.
-After that, you will extend this collector to be a generational collector, to further familiarise you with different concepts in the MMTk.
-There will also be questions and exercises at various points in the tutorial, intended to encourage you to think about what the code is doing, increase your general understanding of the MMTk, and motivate further research.
+After that, you will extend this collector to be a generational collector, to further familiarise you with different concepts in MMTk.
+There will also be questions and exercises at various points in the tutorial, intended to encourage you to think about what the code is doing, increase your general understanding of MMTk, and motivate further research.

 Where possible, there will be links to finished, functioning code after each section so that you can check that your code is correct.
 Note, however, that